jjanelee97/bootstrap_workshop/README.md

 Now, the content that you want to actually be collapsed when the screen is narrow needs to be wrapped in a `<div>` with classes `collapse` and `navbar-collapse`.
 For example, if you want to remove everything except for the header, wrap the two unordered lists in a div with those classes.

-Lastly, to connect the hamburger button to the collapsing content, add and match the `data-target` attribute of your button to the `id` of your collapsing div.
+Lastly, to connect the hamburger button to the collapsing content, add and match the `data-target` attribute of your button to the `id` of your collapsing div (make sure to add a "#" before your data-target value so that it knows to look for the id of the collapsing div).

 For those of you who completed the CSS Checkbox Hack for Lab 1, this step is similar to linking the `input` and `label` elements.
 Just like that, you have a responsive menu navigation bar!

 As a final touch, add icons to the two right items.
 Inside these two list item tags and within the anchor tags, add `<span class="glyphicon glyphicon-user"></span>&nbsp;` and `<span class="glyphicon glyphicon-log-in"></span>&nbsp;` (note the space codes separating the icon and the following text), respectively.